vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. Navigate to the lab 14 Starter folder, and then paste the copied file into the **ChildIoTDevice** folder.

+    The Lab 14 **Starter** folder is part of the lab resources that you downloaded before starting this lab.
+The folder path is:

+    * Allfiles
+        * Labs
+            * 14-Run an IoT Edge device in restricted network and offline
+                * Starter

+    > **Note**: If you have trouble finding the Allfiles folder, check your Windows Desktop folder.

 1. Ensure that the copied certificate file is named **azure-iot-test-only.root.ca.cert.pem**

     If you already had an azure-iot-test-only.root.ca.cert.pem file in your Downloads folder, the file may have been named azure-iot-test-only.root.ca.cert (1).pem.

 1. Open a new instance of Visual Studio Code.

+    > **Note**: You may find it helpful to maximize the Visual Studio Code window.

 1. On the **File** menu, click **Open Folder**.